FTCIrrationalDoorkeepers4653/TeamCode/README.md

 - 12/25/2020 - Finished Autonomous for New Wobble Goal Arm and Full 71 Point Autonomous Done.
 Team Working on Refining Intake and Driver Practice.

 - 12/26/2020 - Tweaked Autonomous and New Wobble Goal Arm for More Consistency and Speed.
 Future Updates Will Include Optimized Code for New Intake System.

+- 1/1/2021 - Tweaked Autonomous with Better Odometry Positioning and Gyroscopic Turning.
+Made the 56 and 71 Point Autonomous Programs More Consistent and Efficient.
+Still
+Working on Getting New Intake System Up and Running.